SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 Robustness is not free, after all.

-## Some things are hard to make, others slow to make, and some both
+## Some things are hard to make, others slow, and some both

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">